pcsm/test_double/README.md

 A procedural macro that can swap in mock objects, dummy objects, or other test doubles only when testing.

-There are many limitations at present:

-- Does not support grouped imports, like `use blah::{foo, bar};`
-- Does not support nested paths, like `use blah::{*, something::{foo, bar}};`
-- The substituted type can't be changed when using the function-like macro

 To use, add the following to your `Cargo.toml`:

 ```toml